-For Stretch Code, new detached one- and two-family dwellings, and multiple single-family dwellings (townhouses) with not less than 600 square feet (55.74 m) of roof area oriented between 110 and 270 degrees of true north shall comply with this Section.
+For Stretch Code, Nnew detached one- and two-family dwellings, and multiple singlefamily dwellings (townhouses) with not less than 600 square feet (55.74 m2) of roof area oriented between 110 and 270 degrees of true north shall comply with this Section R407.5.2.7.
+Multifamily buildings shall comply with CBES C402.5.

 - 1. New residential buildings with a permanently installed on-site renewable energy system. - 2.
-A building where all areas of the roof that would otherwise meet the requirements of Section R407.5 are in full or partial shade for more than 70 percent of daylight hours annually. - 3.
-Buildings and structures as designed and shown in construction documents that do not meet the conditions for a solar-ready zone area. - 4.
+A building where all areas of the roof that would otherwise meet the requirements of Section R407.5 are in full or partial shade for more than 70 percent of daylight hours annually.

+- 3. Buildings and structures as designed and shown in construction documents that do not meet the conditions for a solar-ready zone area. - 4.
 Buildings with possible location(s) for ground mounted systems identified in the submitted construction documents.
 Buildings claiming this exception must either install appropriate electrical conduit to the site of the proposed ground mounted solar array or include a solar site evaluation that supports the siting of the proposed ground mounting location.